Gabinsime75/End-to-End-CI-CD-Pipeline-on-AWS-with-Jenkins-Ansible-and-Automated-Mole-Sonarqube-nexus-and-splu/README.md

     - Launch Instance

 6) Prometheus
-    - Create an Ubuntu 20.04 VM instance and call it "Prometheus"
+    - Create an Ubuntu 22.04 LTS instance and call it "Prometheus"
     - Instance type: t2.micro
     - Security Group (Open): 9090 and 22 to 0.0.0.0/0
     - Key pair: Select or create a new keypair
     - Launch Instance

 7) Grafana
-    - Create an Ubuntu 20.04 VM instance and call it "Grafana"
+    - Create an Ubuntu 22.04 LTS instance and call it "Grafana"
     - Instance type: t2.micro
     - Security Group (Open): 3000 and 22 to 0.0.0.0/0
     - Key pair: Select or create a new keypair